JosLaw/valerie-mehong/README.md

 ![screenshot of a picture gallery](/assets/images/readme_docs/gallery_ss.jpg)

  ### **Contact**
  A form has been created on the contact page for tattoo enquires.
 All of the boxes must have an input in order to be submitted.
 It includes a variety of input options including email to ensure a standard format email address is entered, radio buttons, free text with drop down suggestions, and a larger free text box for a description.
 The submit button is linked to another page which opens in a new tab when clicked.
-As this project is for educational purposes only at this point, the method attribute and subsequent "post" value has been omitted.
-No user input will be collected.
+As this project is for educational purposes only at this point, the method attribute and subsequent "post" value has been omitted. ***No user input will be collected or forwarded to the artist***.

 ![screenshot of form](/assets/images/readme_docs/form_ss.jpg)

  ### **Footer**
  A clickable icon has been added to the footer of each page.
-The icon is linked to an instagram page which will open in a new tab when clicked.
+The icon is linked to the artist's instagram page which will open in a new tab when clicked.

 ![screenshot of website footer](/assets/images/readme_docs/footer_ss.jpg)